This Simple Daily Habit Will Lengthen Your Life

 Why Water Matters to Your Health

-Being well hydrated is vital for your health.
-Water really is a potent elixir for your brain and body, including the heart.
-Last September a major study from the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes for Health, concluded that maintaining good hydration throughout life slows decline in cardiac function and decreases the prevalence of heart failure.
 First author Natalia Dmitrieva explained, saying, “The findings indicate that we need to pay attention to the amount of fluid we consume every day and take action if we find that we drink too little.”
-In a follow-up study that’s just been published in the journal eBioMedicine, the same research team wanted to find out if adequate hydration can slow down the aging process.
+In a follow-up study published in the journal eBioMedicine, the same research team sought to determine whether adequate hydration can slow the aging process.

 Dehydration Can Take 15 Years off Your Life

-The research team was inspired by previous mice studies demonstrating that lifelong water restriction accelerated degenerative changes within multiple organ systems and shortened lifespan by the equivalent of 15 years of human life.
-While that’s shocking, they made an even more shocking discovery: What’s considered “normal” levels of hydration can also be hazardous.
-And this was proven in human subjects!
-For their study the researchers gathered data from 11,255 adults aged 45 to 66 and followed up on them over a 30-year period.
-Over that time the people had five medical checkups.
-The researchers looked at levels of serum sodium (normal range of 135 to 146 mmol/l) as a proxy for the hydration habits of the study participants, because serum sodium increases when less fluid is consumed.
-From the serum sodium figure, the research team assessed the risk of premature mortality, rate of biological aging and burden of chronic disease.
-After adjusting for multiple factors that could influence the findings (as well as excluding adults with high levels of serum sodium when the study began or those who had underlying conditions that could affect serum sodium levels) they found the following:
+For their study, the researchers gathered data from 11,255 adults aged 45 to 66 and followed up on them over a 30-year period.
+Over that time, the people had five medical checkups.
+The researchers examined serum sodium (normal range: 135 to 146 mmol/l) as a proxy for the study participants' hydration habits, because serum sodium increases when less fluid is consumed.
+From the serum sodium figure, the research team assessed the risk of premature mortality, the rate of biological aging, and the burden of chronic disease.

 • More illness.
-Adults with serum sodium levels at the higher end of the normal range were more likely to develop chronic conditions and show signs of advanced biological aging than those with serum sodium levels in the medium ranges.
+Adults with serum sodium levels at the higher end of the normal range were more likely to develop chronic conditions.

 • Higher rate of dying young.
 Adults with higher serum sodium levels were also more likely to die at a younger age.